ULHPC/ulhpc-docs/docs/services/jupyter.md

 Jupyter provides you a token to connect to the lab.
 You can also notice the available kernels.

 !!! warning
-    Do not forget to click on the `quit` button when finished to stop the jupyter server and release the ressources.
+    Do not forget to click on the `quit` button when finished to stop the jupyter server and release the resources.